osg-htc/docs/docs/common/registration.md

     - **If the search doesn't return any results**, skip to [these instructions](#new-resources) for registering a new resource.
-    - **If the search returns a single YAML file**, open the link to the YAML file and skip to [these instructions](#modifying-existing-resources) for modifying an existing resources.
+    - **If the search returns a single YAML file**, open the link to the YAML file and skip to [these instructions](#modifying-existing-resources) for modifying existing resources.
     - **If the search returns more than one YAML file**, please [contact us](#getting-help).

 ### New resources ###